Harry Bosch: Post LAPD career

 In The Crossing Bosch works as a criminal defense investigator for his half-brother Mickey Haller.
 Bosch's work helps Haller clear an innocent man who was wrongfully prosecuted for a crime that he did not commit.
 Although glad to help clear the man's name, Bosch did not enjoy working for the defense during the trial and decides to try something else.

 He continues to work as a private investigator in The Wrong Side of Goodbye.
 He investigates the matter of locating the heir to the estate of a dying billionaire.
 He also accepts a position as a reserve officer working for the city of San Fernando, California Police Department.
 The chief of the San Fernando P.D. hires Bosch to work as a detective to benefit from Bosch's years of experience with the LAPD.

-Bosch is partnered with Detective Bella Lourdes, and the pair solves a case involving a series of violent rapes.
+Bosch is partnered with Detective Bella Lourdes, and the pair solve a case involving a series of violent rapes.
 In Two Kinds of Truth, Bosch continues to work as a Detective for the SFPD.
 He helps clear a double homicide case involving the trafficking of illegal prescription painkilling pharmaceuticals.
 He also clears his name of wrongdoing in an old LAPD homicide case of his.

 Dark Sacred Night sees Bosch pushed to his personal and professional limits.
 During the events of Two Kinds of Truth, he meets an oxycodone addict named Elizabeth Clayton.
 He takes her into his home to help rehabilitate her, promising to investigate the unsolved murder of her daughter Daisy.
 He fulfills this promise in Dark Sacred Night with the help of LAPD detective Renée Ballard (first introduced in Connelly's 2017 novel The Late Show), but Elizabeth relapses and ultimately overdoses—which is implied to be suicide—and Bosch struggles with the knowledge that Elizabeth's sobriety meant that she was constantly reminded of her daughter's death.

 Meanwhile, Bosch investigates the cold case murder of a gangster in San Fernando which spirals out of control when a confidential informant is murdered.
 When the informant's killer is identified, Bosch realises the SFPD detective Oscar Luzon has undisclosed connections to the killer.
 Bosch engineers an interrogation, but Luzon attempts suicide and winds up comatose.
 Bosch accepts responsibility to protect Bella Lourdes, knowing that it will cost him a job.

 These pressures come to a head when Bosch and Ballard confront Daisy Clayton's killer and coerce a confession out of him.
 Bosch then tips off the grieving, Mafia-connected father of another victim about the killer's location.
 He ultimately relents and alerts the LAPD, but once again faces an uncertain future.